Promo

 See our tester's profile

 I took it out in a van and kept it at home for a few days, and honestly, for the price, it ticks almost every box.
 First impression out of the box: it is surprisingly light for 1 kWh, you move it with one hand without thinking.
 Outdoors, I ran a compressor cooler, charged the phones and two laptops, and even pulled out the blender for a fruit juice in the middle of nowhere: the 1800 W takes it in stride.
 What impressed me most is the silence, even under load you forget it is there, a real plus when you sleep next to it in a van.
 Mains recharge is express, a lunch break is enough to leave nearly full.
 The compromises are real and worth knowing: few USB ports, no 12V car socket, and the solar input is capped at 500 W. Nothing dealbreaking for typical off-grid use.
-In the end, if you want a simple, powerful and quiet station around 550 euros, it is a purchase I recommend without hesitation.
+In the end, if you want a simple, powerful and quiet station around £500, it is a purchase I recommend without hesitation.

 With 1800 W continuous (2400 W with X-Boost, 3600 W surge), it powers the vast majority of everyday devices: fridge, coffee maker, microwave, induction hob, air fryer or corded tools.
 Only very power-hungry continuous loads exceed its capabilities.